 The main restaurant, lounge and bar sits about 20m back from the Ewaso Nyiro River, with views across a lush green lawn.
+The lawn is irrigated from the river which seemed a bit odd given that the area is so dry.
 It is one large open-plan tent, with wide canvas doors making it very open to the outside environment.
 Inside is a billowing cream canvas ceiling and cool stone floors.
 To one side are dark wooden tables and chairs for dining, whilst the more relaxed lounge and bar area is on the other.
 Simple and slightly worn cream sofas and chairs surround coffee tables dotted with interesting books, and the bar is stocked with a selection of drinks that are included in the rates (as well as some excluded specially imported ones).

-Right by the river, Larsen’s has a wooden deck with an outside dining area, with guests sitting at separate tables.
-Usually used for breakfast and lunch, it’s a lovely spot – though it would be much more relaxing if the ever-present monkeys were not constantly eyeing up your food!
-In the centre of the deck is a firepit that is lit in the evenings – making it a perfect spot for pre-dinner drinks.
+Right by the river, Larsen's has a wooden deck with an outside dining area where guests sit at separate tables.
+Usually used for breakfast and lunch, it's a lovely spot – though it would be much more relaxing if the ever-present monkeys were not constantly eyeing up your food!
+In the centre of the deck is a firepit that is lit in the evenings, making it a perfect spot for pre-dinner drinks.

-Away from the river is another deck raised about six metres off the ground, With great views across the park, it’s a super spot for sundowners, though it’s a pity that the generator is right next door.
+Away from the river is another deck that is raised about six meters off the ground.
+The deck has great views across the park and it's a super spot for sundowners, though it's a pity that the generator is right next door.
 Also at the back of camp is a lovely crystal-clear pool and adjoining Jacuzzi.
 Samburu can get very hot all through the year, so the pool offers a welcome retreat from the heat.
-Beside the pool is a small yet attractive spa that is open at the front, making the most of the views and natural breeze.
-Here guests can arrange to have a variety of massages (a 45-minute massage is US$50), manicures, pedicures and the like.
+Beside the pool is a small spa that is open at the front, making the most of the views and natural breeze.
+Here guests can arrange to have a variety of massages (a 45-minute massage is US$50), manicures and pedicures.